merlinthemagic/MTM-Redis/README.md

 ```

 ### Get a Channel

 Note: getting a channel does not subscribe it.
-You can publish messages to a channel that is not subscribed
+This bc you can publish messages to a channel that is not subscribed

 #### Regular channel